McKynlee/prime-pw-week-2-assignment-mirror/README.md

 Required Features | required
 Stretch Goals | optional, stretches your understanding and may require additional research

-**NOTE:** The *.js* file is already sourced into *index.html*.
+**NOTE:** The *aboutMe.js* file is already sourced into *index.html*. *wited.js* is for practicing explaining code -- no need to source into the html file.

 ### Assignment Submission
-Check in your repo, then turn in your work via the <a target="_blank" href="http://www.primeacademy.io/student/assignments">Prime Academy Assignment Application</a>, as usual and don't hesitate to hit up the Slack channel as needed!
+Check in your repo, then turn in your work via the <a target="_blank" href="https://portal.primeacademy.io/#/student/assignments">Prime Academy Assignment Portal</a>, as usual and don't hesitate to hit up the Slack channel as needed!

 **REMINDER**: Make sure to answer the Slack discussion question!